 - You can burn the eggplants and peppers directly on a gas or electric range – same result.

 - If you don’t like smoky flavors – you’re nuts – you can bake the eggplants and peppers in the oven at 400°F (200°C) for 30 minutes, which, let’s face it, is easier and less messy.

 - 1/4 cup tahini butter (Middle Eastern is better)

 - 1 garlic clove

 - Rinse the eggplants and red pepper and dry.
-Put them over the burner on high heat until that side of them is burn.
+Put them over the burner on high heat until that side of them is burned.
 Rotate and flip until they are burnt all over.
 Their skin should be black all over.

 - Peel the red pepper.
 The best way is to dip your fingers in water while peeling it.
-It helps to remove their burnt skin of your fingers.
+It helps to remove the burnt skin of your fingers.
 Cut the stems off and cut them to open.
 Remove the seeds and white parts, the Capsaicin Glands.
 Cut the peppers lengthwise to fine strips and put in a small bowl.

 - Cut the burnt eggplants lengthwise.
 Using a soup spoon, gently, scrape their meat and put it back in the colander.
 Squeeze half of the lemon over and let them drain for 5 minutes.
 Add the eggplants to the bowl.

 - Squeeze the rest of the lemon juice over.
 Add the tahini.
 Crush the garlic clove in.
 Add salt and pepper, and mix.
 Taste and add more lemon juice or salt if necessary.
-Put in a container or jar, drizzle a little bit olive oil and and store in the fridge up to 5 days.
+Put in a container or jar, drizzle a little bit of olive oil and store in the fridge for up to 5 days.